mlsmall/NLP-Sentiment-Analysis-of-Amazon-Reviews/README.md

 </table>

 Even though the accuracy is only 60%, you will see below that the classifier is very accurate.
-The reason why it's only 60% here is because many times an Amazon review with the same sentiment in words will result in different review scores.
+The reason why it's only 60% here is because many times an Amazon review with the same sentiment will result in different review scores.

 For example, for a written review of *\"I liked this product\"*, the most likely review score would be a 4.
 But different reviewers would have chosen either a 4 or a 5 for the score.
 Even though most reviews that use the word *like* will tend to produce a score if 4, there are still many reviewers who just *liked* a product but they scored it a 5 or even a 3 in some cases.